waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace_policy.notification_about_project_cost_exceeded_limit

 Notification about project cost exceeded limit.
+The recipients are all customer owners of the project.

 #### Templates